CoCorooxin/MWE-classifier/README.md

 # Multi Word Expression (MWE) classifier with enriched morpho syntactic features

 The architectures variants implemented here are fixed length MLP and RNN with conditional random fields([CRF](https://arxiv.org/abs/1508.01991)).
+A mini pretrained w2v is included in the model.

  The hyperparameters are tuned using grid search.

 ### 1. How to train the models :